paf31/blog-source/posts/2018-04-08-Incrementally-Improving-The-DOM.markdown

   patch :: a -> m -> a
 ```

-I use a functional dependency to express the monoid as a function of the carrier type.
+This declaration states that there is a functional relationship between carrier types `a` and change structures `m`, which must be `Monoid`s.
+I use a functional dependency to express the change structure as a function of the carrier type.
 In practice, this means using newtypes in quite a few more places, but makes type inference more pleasant.

 For example, the `Last a` monoid acts on values of the type `a` via the newtype `Atomic a`: